BRITISH GAS

 OUTCOME

-This side project became the Nucleus Design System and a team was created to curate and own the Design System.
+This side project became the Nucleus Design System and a team was created to curate and disseminate the Design System across the business.

 Designer of the month